-(a) Club or lodge building.

-- (b) Golf course. - (c) Swim and/or tennis clubs. - E. Lot Size Regulations: All lots existing as of the date of this Ordinance are conforming, however upon the subdivision of any R lot, the following standards shall be met: - (1) Minimum Lot Size Not less than .24 acres where the property has access to the public sewer system; three-quarters of an acre where the property does not have access to the public sewer system. - (2) Minimum Lot Width Not less than fifty (50) feet shall be maintained at the building setback line. - F. Yard and Setback Regulations: Every principal structure hereafter erected or foundation enlarged in this District after the date of this Ordinance shall provide and maintain the following setbacks: - (1) Setback from Major Highways Unless otherwise approved as part of a planned development or pursuant to a variance: - (a) All structures shall be set back at least sixty (60) feet from the following major highways, as measured from the nearest right-of-way: - (i) U.S. Highway 30. - (ii) Granart Road. - (iii) Jericho Road - (b) If property is located along U.S. Highway 30, between Davis Road and three thousand (3,000) linear feet to the east, the allowable setback as measured from the nearest right-of-way shall be at least thirty (30) feet. - (2) Minimum Front and Corner Yard Not less than twenty (20) feet from a front or corner lot line. - (3) Minimum Interior Side Yards Not less than five (5) feet from an interior side lot line. - (4) Minimum Rear Yards Not less than ten (10) feet from a rear lot line. - (5) Maximum Lot Coverage Not more than thirty three percent of a lot can be occupied with the principal and accessory structures and/or impervious surfaces.
+- (a) Club or lodge building. - (b) Golf course. - (c) Swim and/or tennis clubs. - E. Lot Size Regulations: All lots existing as of the date of this Ordinance are conforming, however upon the subdivision of any R lot, the following standards shall be met: - (1) Minimum Lot Size Not less than .24 acres where the property has access to the public sewer system; three-quarters of an acre where the property does not have access to the public sewer system. - (2) Minimum Lot Width Not less than fifty (50) feet shall be maintained at the building setback line. - F. Yard and Setback Regulations: Every principal structure hereafter erected or foundation enlarged in this District after the date of this Ordinance shall provide and maintain the following setbacks: - (1) Setback from Major Highways Unless otherwise approved as part of a planned development or pursuant to a variance: - (a) All structures shall be set back at least sixty (60) feet from the following major highways, as measured from the nearest right-of-way: - (i) U.S. Highway 30. - (ii) Granart Road. - (iii) Jericho Road - (b) If property is located along U.S. Highway 30, between Davis Road and three thousand (3,000) linear feet to the east, the allowable setback as measured from the nearest right-of-way shall be at least thirty (30) feet. - (2) Minimum Front and Corner Yard Not less than twenty (20) feet from a front or corner lot line. - (3) Minimum Interior Side Yards Not less than five (5) feet from an interior side lot line. - (4) Minimum Rear Yards Not less than ten (10) feet from a rear lot line.